unisonweb/unisonweb-org/src/data/blog/posts/2022-02-10-unison-2021-year-in-review/index.md

 2021 was a big year for Unison.
 We released a new alpha version roughly every other month, and each release came with some serious improvements.
 In total, we merged more than 600 pull requests.
 Here are some of the highlights.

-## A beautiful GUI for browsing the Unison codebase
+## A beautiful UI for browsing Unison code

 <br />